vaahxx/challenge-3dfilestore-web/README.md

 # 3D File Repository Web Application

 This is a web application for managing and storing 3D files.
-It provides a RESTful API for uploading, downloading, and transforming 3D files in OBJ format.
+It provides a RESTful API for managing 3D files in OBJ format.
 Below are the available endpoints and their features:

 ## Endpoints